Market Overview

 Schools

-Columbia leads on school quality with a 87% average pass rate (rated Excellent) compared to 72% in Suffolk.
-Top schools in Columbia include Wilde Lake High School and Atholton High School.
-In Suffolk, families look to Nansemond River High School and King's Fork High School.
+Columbia has a 87% average SOL pass rate; Suffolk has 72% (2024 state assessment data).
+Public schools in Columbia include Wilde Lake High School and Atholton High School; in Suffolk, Nansemond River High School and King's Fork High School.
 See Columbia schools | See Suffolk schools

 Columbia